 Infrastructure Commitment.
 The infrastructure of Tehaleh, including parks, schools, roads, and utility services, grows with the community.
 Mitigating the impact to infrastructure outside of Tehaleh is required by the Development Agreement with Pierce County.
 More information on Phase 2 plans and opportunities for public comment can be found on the Pierce County planning and land services department website.

 As Tehaleh grows, so will the infrastructure to support it.
 Newland is currently working on or anticipates participating in a number of significant infrastructure improvements in or near Tehaleh.

 Tehaleh is split between the Sumner-Bonney Lake and Orting School Districts.
-All of the homes built so far, and the two existing elementary schools, are located in the Sumner-Bonney Lake School District.
 When complete, approximately 50 percent of the residential development will be located in each district and potentially each district could have 2 elementary schools and one middle school within the community.
 Tehaleh pays school impact fees of $3,485 per new home.

 Parks and Trails

 Recreational opportunities will continue to be added to Tehaleh’s current 14 parks and more than 40+ miles of trails as new neighborhoods grow.
 In addition, Tehaleh supports Pierce County Parks with an impact fee of $2,552 per home.
 This fee was increased significantly in 2017— an increase supported by Newland because good parks make good neighborhoods!

 Utilities at Tehaleh are provided through Pierce County and other utility companies.
 Tehaleh completed a $24 million state-of-the-art wastewater treatment plant that will be dedicated to Pierce County.